alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 ---

 # Intro
-I have two desires - learning Python, and sharing my thoughts on the intersection between software, mathematical optimization, and machine learning.
-So let’s begin our mutual adventure with a few simple ideas.
+I have two desires - learning Python, and sharing my thoughts and learnings on the intersection between software, mathematical optimization, and machine learning in an accessible manner to a wide audience.
+So let’s begin our mutual adventure with a few simple ideas, which are heavily inspired by a great work by Asi and Duchi[^stbl].

 When training machine-learning models, we typically aim to minimize the training loss